Patient and community satisfaction

 In the same Press Ganey survey, 97 percent of UC Davis clinic outpatients indicated that they would recommend UC Davis Medical Center clinics to others.

 Approximately 97 percent of patients asked to evaluate their outpatient surgery experience expressed a "very good" or "good" likelihood of recommending the service.

 Seventy-five percent of patients surveyed about their emergency room visit showed a "very good" or "good" chance of recommending the unit to others.

 Ninety-nine percent of home health users would definitely or probably recommend the service.

 In a survey of more than 300 area households conducted by MarketVision Research during the summer of 2015, UC Davis Medical Center was named the area’s leader in medical research and use of advanced technology.

-In the same study, UC Davis Health System was rated as providing the region's best specialty care and making the most significant contribution to its community.
+In the same study, UC Davis Health System (now UC Davis Health) was rated as providing the region's best specialty care and making the most significant contribution to its community.